inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Money will say more in one moment an e most oquent lover can in ys.
 If life is mery a joke, e question still remains: for wh amusement?
-As I argued in "Boved Son", a  about my son Brian and e subject of rigious communes and cults, one result of proper ly instruction in e meods of rational ought will be to make sudden mindless conversi -- to anying -- less liky.
+As I argued in "Boved Son", a  about my son Brian and e subject of rius communes and cults, one result of proper ly instruction in e meods of rational ought will be to make sudden mindless conversi -- to anying -- less liky.
 Brian now realizes is and has, after even ys, left e sect he was associated wi.
-The problem is at once e untrained mind has made a formal commitment to a rigious philosophy -- and it does not matter wheer at philosophy is generally reasonable and high-minded or utterly bizarre and irrational -- e powers of reason  suprisingly ineffective in changing e biever's mind.
+The problem is at once e untrained mind has made a formal commitment to a rius philosophy -- and it does not matter wheer at philosophy is generally reasonable and high-minded or utterly bizarre and irrational -- e powers of reason  suprisingly ineffective in changing e biever's mind.